 Before they could argue the matter further, Giles let out a strangled gasp and Cordelia sighed before eyeing the Watcher uncertainly.
 "What?
 Oh come on, please tell me it's not actually the end of the world.
 There's a great BOGO sale at my favorite shoe store next week and if the world ends before then…"

 "Hmm?"
 Giles looked up from the book before shaking his head.
 "No, no. This is worse.
 Much worse.
-According to this, the missing manuscript is home to a large number of spells and rituals that affect vampires.
+According to this, the missing manuscript is home to a large number of spells and rituals that specifically affect vampires.
 One of the most notable is a ritual that can restore an injured or ill vampire to full health.
 A vampire such as Drusilla, who is older, more vicious, and far harder to predict than her paramour Spike.
 I believe you met him on Parent-Teacher Night?"

 Cordelia looked over at Michelle, who shuddered at the name Spike.
 She made a mental note to ask the redhead about whatever encounters she'd had with the vampire, because if he was that bad and this Drusilla chick was worse?
 Not good for anyone's continued well being.